anupn18/readme_lifesight/docs/METHODOLOGIES/lifesights-modeling-methodology/machine-learning-based-inference/adstock.md

 ---
 ## Why we need Transformation ?

 Transformations in Marketing Mix Modeling takes 3 forms :

 1. Adstock Tranformations
-2. Saturation Transformations (Discussed here )
+2. Saturation Transformations (Discussed <Anchor label="here" target="_blank" href="https://docs.lifesight.io/update/docs/marginal-roas-mroas#/">here</Anchor> )

+These transformations helps us incorporate the non-linear nature of relationships - namely decay/lag in the effect and diminishing returns - between marketing variables and the outcome.

+In this section, we dive deep into Adstock transformation

 ***